-A Hairy Cricket jig with small piece of nightcrawler
+- A Hairy Cricket jig is a great jig for fishing with small piece of nightcrawler

 Shellcrackers are commonly found during spring in the shallow bays where they spawn along with or near bluegills.
 This is why shell crackers are caught incidentally while targeting bluegills.
 Shellcrackers are hard to locate by themselves.
 Usually, the redear sunfish is found within bluegills and channel catfish that are moving up to spawn in the shallows.
 One thing that I have noticed while targeting shellcrackers exclusively is their propensity to occupy chunky rock shorelines that are fairly deep say 8 to 12 feet deep early in the spring.
 The shellcracker can be found in this deeper water as they stage just outside known or likely spawning bays or pockets.
 Shellcrackers spawn in very shallow water but like to stage during preparation for the spawn in deeper water.

-Of course there are plenty of shellcrackers caught while bobber fishing for bluegill in the shallows.
+Of course, there are plenty of shellcrackers caught while bobber fishing for bluegill in the shallows.
 However, shellcrackers feed down.
 While bluegills and other panfish generally feed up in the water column shellcrackers eat clams and snails primarily.
-It stands to reason that these great panfish are looking down to eat.
+It stands to reason that the shellcracker fish are looking down to eat.
 So if you are targeting shellcrackers you should focus on the bottom where the majority of shellcrackers will be looking.
 This is just one little point of many that can increase your shellcracker catch substantially.
 This is why I like to use a single split-shot and a panfish hook tipped with a small piece of nightcrawler.
 It works.

 Since people are normally targeting bluegill and other species when they catch the occasional redear sunfish or shellcracker, the most popular rod for bluegill is an ultralight rod.
 While you can definitely fish for shellcrackers with an ultralight rod I’ve found that a medium-light rod is much better.
 Especially when targeting trophy shellcrackers that can weigh 1 to 2 pounds.
 The medium-light rod or even a medium action rod has a little more power for quickly landing a big shellcracker.
 Even more important, when fishing for big shellcrackers, is the hook setting power.
 More than the stiffer action for fighting the shellcracker, once hooked.
 The ultralight rod just doesn’t have the power needed to get the hook into the tough mouth of the shellcracker.